Saturday, April 6, 2019 – Sunday, April 7, 2019

 When will I be notified on whether I’ve been accepted or not?

-Applicants will be notified of the status of their acceptance by Wednesday, February 28, 2018.
+Applicants will be notified of the status of their acceptance in March 2019.

 If you are interested in getting involved as a volunteer, sponsor or if you just want to learn more, please feel free to reach out to [email protected]